 Furthermore, Nice is a foodie's delight.
 Among the pricey places to eat, there are pockets of amazing local bars and restaurants that offer great food at reasonable prices.
 If you want to bring some delicatessen back, forget peanut butter, we topped up on pistachio cream and all sorts at Maison Bremond 1830.
 On most menus you’ll find typical French dishes such as duck liver pâte, snails, tuna niçoise, steak tartare, lamb cutlets and Coq Au Vin.
 We enjoyed the cuisine at Tote et Mamie Charlotte, a laid-back little place with local fare and great service.
 Aperitif can be enjoyed at Comptoir Central Eletrique on Rue Bonaparte.
 There is a nice relaxed atmosphere and some nights they have live music.
 Good spot to people watch in the late afternoon / early evening.
 A Casetta is a charming eclectic restaurant in the centre.
 They specialise in dishes made with Corsican produce and tend to have singers and guitarists play.
 It's a great option for a meal outdoors on the leafy terrace.

 Happy Culture offers several boutique yet affordable stays.
-We recommend Hotel Grimaldi, which is just a week minutes walk from the beach and the flower market.
+We recommend Hotel Grimaldi, which is just a short walk from the beach and the flower market.
 Expect floral wallpaper, antique furniture and dark wooden floors.

 The terracotta rooftops, promenade, antique markets and delicious food is a great head start before heading off to the rest of the French Riviera.
 It's an ideal way to kickstart your escape in the Côte d'Azur.